Spectral-Finance/challenge-1-modeler-starter-kit/README.md

 ## Goals
 This repo aims to help participants understand the following components of the challenge:
-1. Using the Spectral cli
+1. Using the Spectral CLI
 2. The training dataset
 3. The submission format
-4. ZKML with ezkl
+4. Leveraging zero knowledge machine learning (implicit in this Starter Kit)

 ## Status